MatheusR42/vanilla-js-neural-network/README.md

 URL: https://matheusr42.github.io/vanilla-js-neural-network/

-You can read the code comments and the references to understand how it works.
+You can read the comments in the code (main.js) and the references below to understand how it works.
 ## Visualization:
 ![](./prints/02.gif?raw=true)